-Every Future Electric Car | Range, Price, and Launch Date | Digital Trends
+Future Electric Cars | Digital Trends

 Available in: 2020

 Italy’s most powerful street-legal car isn’t a Ferrari or a Lamborghini.
-It’s the Pininfarina Battista, a low-slung coupe that blends luxury with a Rimac-sourced, 1,900-horsepower powertrain that unlocks a sub-two-second zero-to-60-mph time.
+It’s the Pininfarina Battista, a low-slung coupe that blends luxury with a Rimac-sourced, 1,900 hp powertrain that unlocks a sub-two-second zero-to-60mph time.
 The design house-turned-manufacturer stressed the Battista is the first model in a full range of high-end EVs that will include an SUV (which might be built using Rivian technology) and flagship sedan.

 Pininfarina will cap Battista production at 150 units, and it earmarked 50 examples for the American market.
 Act fast if you want one: More than half of the production run has already been spoken for.